CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/network_setup.md

 ### Delete HTTPs Boot Option from List ###

+!!! info ""
-?> Select and press `Enter` to remove an EFI HTTPs boot option.
+    Select and press `Enter` to remove an EFI HTTPs boot option.

 <!-- NO WMI -->